 English is taught as a mandatory subject in primary school, and although there are other languages available, English is by far the most popular.
-There are also several bilingual schools, especially in the capital, so Argentinians start getting acquainted with the language at a very early age.
+There are also several bilingual schools, especially in the capital, so Argentinians start getting acquainted with the language at a very young age.

 According to Cabase (the Argentinian Chamber of Internet), 63.8% of all Argentinian homes have access to both fixed and mobile internet, the highest in the region, with an average speed of 20.76 Mbps.
 Speedtest’s 2019 Global Index report indicates that in terms of internet speed, Argentina is in fifth place, just below Uruguay, Peru, Mexico and Brazil.

 In terms of fiber optic connection, the country has approximately 20,000 miles of cables implemented, considerably bringing internet prices down.

 In terms of mobile connectivity, Argentina went from just 5 million 4G mobile users in December of 2015 to 29 million by the end of 2018.
 Puerto Rico and Argentina are tied in first place as the two countries with the highest percentage of population with mobile internet.

 When it comes to information and communication technology (ICT) development, Argentina ranks second in the region, before Brazil, Chile and Costa Rica, only outperformed by Uruguay, according to GSMA’s “The State of Mobile Internet Connectivity 2019” report.

 Argentina as a reliable nearshore destination